Those who sow in tears shall reap in Joy” Psalms 126:5

 Pete took the most pride in his time he spent helping to care for his mother.
 You could always find him at her side or on guard on the porch enjoying his Fish.

 “My presence will go with you and I will give you rest,” Exodus 33:14

 On March 4, 2020, the Lord concluded Pete’s work on earth and he entered eternal rest at Select Specialty Hospital in Augusta, Georgia.

-He leaves to cherish his memories and spirit, a loving son, Eric Anderson; one brother, Jack Leonard; three sisters, Daisy Mae Engram, Reatha L. Johnson, and Delores Grant all of Camden, SC; two grandchildren, Brianna and Trinity Anderson of Camden, SC; five nephews, Lemont Leonard, raised alongside him in the home, of Camden, SC, Jackie Johnson of Columbia, SC, Jermaine (Krystal) Nelson of Elgin, SC; Jason Leonard of Columbia, SC; Alfred Caverl of Washington DC and Sam Grant of Camden, SC; six nieces, Thomasina Kirkland of Lugoff, SC, Deloris Bailey of Bluffton, SC, Denise (John) Bennett of Lugoff, SC, Michelle (George) Anderson of Columbia, SC, and Crystal Leonard of Camden, SC, Clarissa Grant of Tampa, FL and Marsiah Grant of Sumter, SC; a devoted companion, Ruth Carter, and a host of great nieces and nephews, and other relatives and friends.
+He leaves to cherish his memories and spirit, a loving son, Eric Anderson; one brother, Lee "Jack" Leonard; three sisters, Daisy Mae Engram, Reatha L. Johnson, and Delores Grant all of Camden, SC; two grandchildren, Brianna and Trinity Anderson of Camden, SC; six nephews, Lemont Leonard, raised alongside him in the home, of Camden, SC, Jackie Johnson of Columbia, SC, Jermaine (Krystal) Nelson of Elgin, SC, Jason Leonard of Columbia, SC; Alfred Caverl of Washington DC and Sam Grant of Camden, SC; seven nieces, Thomasina Kirkland of Lugoff, SC, Deloris Bailey of Bluffton, SC, Denise (John) Bennett of Lugoff, SC, Michelle (George) Anderson of Columbia, SC, Crystal Leonard of Camden, SC, Clarissa Grant of Tampa, FL and Marsiah Grant of Sumter, SC; a devoted companion, Ruth Carter and a host of great nieces and nephews, other relatives and friends.

 To plant a tree in memory of Clifton "Pete" Leonard, Jr., please visit our tribute store.